RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 War One era dreadnoughts at the end of their service lives (the newest

-of the them, the West Virginia, had been commissioned almost 18 years
+of the them, the West Virginia, had been commissioned almost twenty years

 earlier) and as such, most were on the verge of being scrapped.
 In fact, it

-was probably only the threat of war that had kept them from the wrecking yards
+was probably the threat of war that had kept them from the wrecking yards as

 fact of the matter is that these ships were clearly obsolete by 1941, a reality